XiangtaoZheng/GID-MTL/README.md

-# GID-MTL
+# PSC
-GID-MTL5 and GID-MTL15 datasets
+PSC5 and PSC15 datasets

 These datasets are used for multi-task learning of simultanelously conduct scene classificton and pixel-level land-cover classification.
 Every image in each dataset contains pixel-level land-cover labels and image-level scene label.